Joe Turner's Come and Gone

 Joe Turner's Come and Gone is a play by American playwright August Wilson.
-It is the second installment of his decade-by-decade chronicle of the African-American experience, The Pittsburgh Cycle.
-The play was first staged 1984 at the Eugene O'Neill Theater Center in Waterford, Connecticut, and opened on Broadway on March 27, 1988, at the Ethel Barrymore Theatre—running for 105 performances.
-Directed by Lloyd Richards, the cast included Delroy Lindo as Herald Loomis and television and movie star Angela Bassett, as Loomis's wife, Martha.
-A Broadway revival directed by Bartlett Sher opened at the Belasco Theatre on March 19, 2009 in previews and officially on April 16, closing June 14 after 69 performances.
+It is the second installment of his decade-by-decade chronicle of the African-American experience, The Pittsburgh Cycle, also known as The Century Cycle.
+The play was first staged 1984 at the Eugene O'Neill Theater Center and opened on Broadway in 1989.
+It received a Broadway revival in 2009.

 Title

 The original working title of the play was Mill Hand's Lunch Bucket, the title of a painting by Romare Bearden.
 The title Joe Turner's Come and Gone is a line from the refrain of "Joe Turner", an early blues song.

 Contextual information

 Joe Turner's Come and Gone is the second in a series of August Wilson's The Century Cycle, which chronicled the struggles and lives of African Americans in the 20th century.
 Joe Turner's Come and Gone is set in the second decade of the 20th century and chronicles the lives of a few freed former enslaved African Americans in the North and deals with the conflicts of racism and discrimination.